cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 ## Commands

-This section is optional and defines a dictionary of commands that can then be executed using the Cogment CLI `run` command.
+This section is optional and defines commands that can then be executed using the Cogment CLI `run` command.
 The commands will be executed by a sub-shell and thus can be any shell command.
 The commands can also recursively call Cogment, either builtin CLI or other commands defined here.
 But care should be taken not to create infinite recursive calls.

 E.g.: